 In certain circumstances we can pursue a claim against a Professional Advisor on a “No Win, No Fee” basis, technically called a Conditional Fee Agreement.
 It means that we will not be paid if your case is lost.
 If you win, then our charges are entirely met by your opponent.
 If we cannot take your case on, on a “No Win, No Fee” basis we do have a variety of different charging options designed to give you flexibility.

-Christopher Longden, Director is able provide expert advice on professional negligence.
+Christopher Longden, Director is able to provide expert advice on professional negligence, alternatively, contact our Maidstone, Tenterden, Canterbury and Canary Wharf offices today.